mc-ed/Search-Banner/DevJournal.md

 1. Indexing in both PSQL and Mongo appear to be O(log n) or greater time complexity.
 Type checking is also expensive.
 2. Routes / methods for testing are a bit complicated.
+3. How to performance test PSQL & Mongo easily/effectively?

 ### Action taken:

 1. Imported PSQL data as a TEXT field and then ran a TABLE UPDATE after.
 Let Mongo run full import.
-2. Added sub-router for PSQL and started importing the model/database functions via an object to make it explicit vs destructuring.
+2. Added sub-router for PSQL and started importing the model/data access methods via an object to make it explicit vs destructuring.
 Example below.

 ```javascript
 itemsRouter.get('/', (req, res) => {